mcs07/PubChemPy/docs/guide/compound.md

 Each {class}`~pubchempy.Compound` has a `record` property, which is a dictionary that contains the all the information about the compound, produced exactly from the JSON response from the PubChem API.
 All other properties are derived from this record.

-Additionally, each {class}`~pubchempy.Compound` provides a `to_dict()` method that returns PubChemPy's own dictionary representation of the Compound data.
+Additionally, each {class}`~pubchempy.Compound` provides a {meth}`~pubchempy.Compound.to_dict` method that returns PubChemPy's own dictionary representation of the Compound data.
 As well as being more concisely formatted than the raw `record`, this method also takes an optional parameter to filter the list of the desired properties:

 ```python
 >>> c = pcp.Compound.from_cid(962)